BryCain/04-2D-Platformer/README.md

 This is my 2D Platformer for Project 4.
 It only has one level, but my main goal was to create an overall polished experience, so I primarily focused on aspects such as the graphics, sound, and menus.

 ## Implementation
-Includes a user-controlled player that can jump, two different types of enemies, a camera that follows the player, terrain, a score system, a live system, collectable gems, music, sound effects, different sprites, a background, a start-game menu, an end-game menu, a pause menu, a game over menu, and a HUD.
+Includes a user-controlled player that can jump, two different types of enemies, a camera that follows the player, terrain, a score system, a lives system, collectable gems, music, sound effects, different sprites, a background, a start-game menu, an end-game menu, a pause menu, a game over menu, and a HUD.

 ## References